 Since chip antennas are common in handheld electronics they are often incorporated into polymer or rubberized enclosures meant to protect the PCB from harsh environmental factors, such as shock, vibration, moisture, dust, or chemicals.
 Metal components are in these radomes and casings should be minimized.
 These cases and enclosures may affect the chip's radiation pattern and should be thoroughly evaluated.
 In limit instances, chip antennas may be used in a panel array in increase directionality, in which case the antenna is similarly protected and possibly restricted.

 Chip antennas commonly radiate in the following bands depending upon the application.

 Chip antennas must comply with electronics standards published by the Institute of Electrical and Electronics Engineers (IEEE).
-IEEE 802.11b was the first widely accepted wireless networking standard, operating in the 2.4 GHz range.
-This was followed by the 802.11a amendment, which operates in the 5 GHz range.
+IEEE 802.11 is a widely accepted wireless networking standard.

 Chip antennas are utilized across a breadth of telecommunications products.
 This includes: PC peripherals, cell phones, PDAs, tablet computers, portable televisions, satellite radio, headsets, USB dongles, GPS devices, and WiFi and WLAN routers.

 Wurth Electronics | Digi-key | LSR Wireless | Johanson Technology | Antenna Theory | Mars Antennas